 The easiest way to find more happiness and satisfaction at work is to start appreciating all the good things you have going for you.
 Do you appreciate the people you work with?
 Do you take the time to thank you co-workers for their hard-work and support?
 Are you generous and sincere with your compliments and praise?
 Follow these eight simple steps and watch good things start to happen all around you, your co-workers, and your company.

-2. Find a way to let your boss, manager or team leader know how much you appreciate your job, the benefits, the training opportunities or the flexibility – whatever makes you happy and grateful to have the job that you do.
+- Say thanks.
+Find a way to let your boss, manager, or team leader know how much you appreciate your job, the benefits, the training opportunities, or the flexibility–whatever makes you happy and grateful to have the job that you do.
 Expressing thanks for the things that you like and that make your life easier is a form of positive re-enforcement encourages the continued flow of good things towards you.
 By saying thanks, you are telling your boss what works rather than constantly complaining about what doesn't work.
 Gratitude and a positive attitude go hand in hand.
 It is impossible to have one without the other.

-4. Before you eat lunch, commence a meeting or start working on a stressful project, say a silent prayer and give thanks for what you are about to eat, learn or experience.
+- Take a moment.
+Before you eat lunch, commence a meeting, or start working on a stressful project, say a silent prayer and give thanks for what you are about to eat, learn, or experience.
 Silently express your appreciation for the nourishing food, the stable job with a secure paycheck and the opportunity to grow and learn even when projects may seem challenging and stressful.